Pandiculate your Way to Health

 The act of pandiculation is simple yet the goods are in the entire act.

-While animals know not to answer the emails and pour the cup of coffee the first thing in the morning… the ability to move comfortably is what is at stake… and this may explain the imperativeness of this simple act of pandiculation.
+While animals know not to answer the emails and pour a cup of coffee the first thing in the morning… the ability to move comfortably throughout the day is what is at stake.
+This may illustrate the importance of this simple act of pandiculation.

 Healthy animals engage their bodies in this pandiculation act through a series of maneuvers which look like stretching.